From sidewalk repairs to snow plowing, road improvements to traffic monitoring, minimizing congestion to maximizing transit use, the

-Our staff of about 150 (as of January 2021) are committed to providing a safe and balanced transportation system that offers a variety of travel options – walking, biking, transit and driving.
+Our staff of over 150 (as of December 2022) are committed to providing a safe and balanced transportation system that offers a variety of travel options – walking, biking, transit and driving.

-It's a big job in Bellevue, which has more than 200 signalized intersections, 325 miles of sidewalks, 1,100 lane miles of roadway, 3,200 city-owned street lights and 17,000 street signs.
+It's a big job in Bellevue, which has more than 200 signalized intersections, 350 miles of sidewalks, 165 miles of bicycle facilities, 1,100 lane miles of roadway, 3,500 city-owned street lights and 17,000 street signs.
 The department carries out its work in three broad organizational categories:

 PlannersPlanners work to establish a vision for the city's transportation system, prepare policy recommendations and help carry them out.
 They use computer models to forecast future travel demand and engage the public to create specific projects that will maintain and improve the long-range health of the transportation system.
 Working closely with financial staff, they produce medium- and long-range financial plans, prioritize projects and create detailed budgets for the improvements.
 (Planning web page)

 Capital Program Services staffThese workers turn plans into reality.
 They include engineers and project managers who design projects, coordinate construction with private contractors and other city departments, and connect with the public through extensive outreach efforts.
 Project inspectors make sure construction meets city and state requirements.
 (Projects web page)

 Mobility Management groupThese staff are responsible for the safe operation and maintenance of the transportation system, The group consists of signal technicians, street maintenance workers, plan reviewers, traffic engineers, staff focused on neighborhood traffic safety issues, and staff who issue permits and oversee work in the city right-of-way.
 (Safety and Maintenance web page)